AlexanderGarifullin/hse-ml-basics/README.md

 # hse-ml-basics
-Homework solutions for the Basic Machine Learning course at the Higher School of Economics
+Homework solutions for the Basic Machine Learning course at the Higher School of Economics.
+A new homework assignment is given every week.
+1. The first week is dedicated to working with Pandas.